-Montenegro: Capacity of Italy Montenegro submarine cable to be reduced to 600 MW9.
-April 2018. / SEE Energy News
+Montenegro: Capacity of Italy Montenegro submarine cable to be reduced to 600 MW, SEE Energy News

 Italian energy company Terna announced that submarine DC cable connecting electricity systems of Italy and Montenegro should be put into operation by the end of 2019.